grpc/proposal/P2-issue-disposal.md

 ## Abstract

 There are hundreds of open issues in the 3 gRPC repos, some open for over 2 years. gRPC team periodically spends valuable time scrubbing the issue list.
-This proposal lays down concrete criteria for disposing of issues filed by OSS community.
+This proposal lays down concrete criteria for disposing of issues.

 ## Background